When it comes to affordable streaming treadmills, NordicTrack’s New EXP 10i is one of the top contenders in its class.

 Most home treadmills are packing motors somewhere in the 2 – 4 HP range (and we’re talking DC motors here; there are some home models with AC motors, but those are usually found on the commercial grade treadmills).

-With this in mind, it’s impressive to see that the 10i comes with a 3.5 CHP motor.
+With this in mind, consider that the 10i comes with a 2.75 CHP motor.

-With this motor, the 10i can reach a top speed of 12 mph, which is pretty standard for a home treadmill.
+With this motor, the 10i can reach a top speed of 10 mph, which is fast enough for most home runners and it can also reach a top incline of 12%.

 At only 1.9″, the rollers on the 10i are a little small compared to other treadmills of similar quality.